ghostdogpr/caliban/vuepress/docs/docs/schema.md

 ```

 If you prefer an `Interface` instead of a `Union` type, add the `@GQLInterface` annotation to your sealed trait.
-An interface will be created with all the fields that are common to the case classes extending the sealed trait.
+An interface will be created with all the fields that are common to the case classes extending the sealed trait, as long as they return the same type.

 ## Arguments